ATinyBanana233/Tokimon_Banana/README.md

 	level up function

 Comment:
-	Had trouble link trainer database with tokimon database because I forgot the common attribute trainer name.
-Instead, I used owner id.
-Due to time constraints and already implemented functions, I am unable to change it.
+	It has trouble to link the trainer database with the tokimon database, as the common attribute trainer name is missed.
+	An owner id is used instead of the trainer name.
+There will not be any changes due to time contastrants.